Patient Safety & Quality

 Multiple independent quality organizations consistently rank Minnesota among the top states in the nation for patient safety and quality of care.

-Minnesota is ranked second in the nation for health care access, quality and outcomes by the Commonwealth Fund, a private foundation.
-Minnesota was one of only two states rated in the top quartile for all five dimensions measured - access and affordability, prevention and treatment, avoidable hospital user and cost, healthy lives, and equity.
-The state ranks first in the nation in the category of healthy lives, which includes measures that affect people’s ability to lead long and healthy lives – like rates of smoking, premature death and obesity.
-If all states performed as well as Minnesota, there would be approximately 90,000 fewer premature deaths before age 75 for conditions that can be detected early and effectively treated with good follow-up care.
+Minnesota is ranked third in the nation for health care access, quality and outcomes by the Commonwealth Fund, a private foundation.
+Minnesota was one of only two states rated in the top quartile for all five dimensions measured – access and affordability, prevention and treatment, avoidable hospital use and cost, healthy lives, and disparity.
+The state ranks second in the nation in the category of healthy lives, which includes measures that affect people’s ability to lead long and healthy lives – like rates of smoking, premature death and obesity.
+If all states performed as well as Minnesota, there would be approximately 89,000 fewer premature deaths before age 75 for conditions that can be detected early and effectively treated with good follow-up care.

 Adding these factors together, Minnesotans are getting high quality, low cost health care.